Connect with us

 Building drawing types and their purposes.

-Updated
+Updated on

 A site layout.
 PHOTO/COURTESY

-Drawings of buildings, also known as construction drawings or architectural drawings, are visual illustrations that depict a proposed public, residential or commercial building.
+Drawings of buildings, also known as construction drawings or architectural drawings, are visual illustrations that depict a proposed public, residential, or commercial building.

 They guide the construction process by showing a building’s dimensions, how various materials will be used as well as other aspects that also help local authorities to grant necessary approvals.

 Construction drawings are often drawn by architects, although other building professionals contribute one or several drawing types.
-For instance, on a shopping mall project, engineers may draw their own drawings for plumbing or ventilation.
+For instance, on a shopping mall project, engineers may draw their drawings for plumbing or ventilation.

 Drawings of buildings have architectural symbols for various facets of the construction project.
 These symbols include standardized markings that represent lighting and electrical structures among other features.